 5. You are crying more than an hour a day and you feel like quitting;

-So, before you search online, pump, use nipple shields, syringe, finger, Lact-Aid or SNS feeders, or bottle feed; Before you do anything that isn’t ‘breastfeeding’ find someone who will help you breastfeed your baby in real life.
+One problem I see is moms "trying to get the latch right" over and over and damaging their nipples in the process.
+Instead, you could attach the baby once and simply pull the baby in close and lean back to get a comfortable latch.
+So, before you search online, pump, use nipple shields, syringe, finger, Lact-Aid or SNS feeders, or bottle feed; Before you do anything that isn’t breastfeeding, find someone who will help you learn how to comfortably and effectively breastfeed your baby.

 The four best sources of help

 1. If you are in a hospital, ask for a lactation consultant.
-If they can't help, ask for a different one.
+If the first can't help, ask for a different one or a helpful nurse.
 Keep asking for help until you have seen everyone on staff.
-If none of the hospital staff is able to help you…
+If none of the hospital staff is able to help you, go to Step 2.

-2. Call an IBCLC (International Board Certified Lactation Consultant) to come to the hospital, or to your home, or schedule an office visit with them the day you leave the hospital.
-It may seem like a lot of money up front and you may feel like your problem really isn't “that bad.”
-If you feel like this, think of the visit as preventative education.
+2. Call an International Board Certified Lactation Consultant (IBCLC) to come to the hospital, or to your home, or schedule an office visit with them the day you leave the hospital.
+You may feel like your problem really isn't “that bad.”
+If you feel like this, think of the visit as education.
 You will receive so much information and reassurance you will realize the value immediately.
 Breastfeeding for the first six months typically saves $600 on formula costs alone, so there really is a net savings when you get professional help.

-3. If an IBCLC is not available, call a La Leche League Leader, a Certified Lactation Counselor (CLC), or WIC Breastfeeding Peer Counselor.
+3. If an IBCLC is not available, call a La Leche League Leader, a Breastfeeding USA counselor, a Certified Lactation Counselor (CLC), or WIC Breastfeeding Peer Counselor.

 La Leche League, Baby Café and Breastfeeding USA are a communities of breastfeeding moms and families that have groups that meet monthly all over the world.
 It’s likely there is one near you.